-This Procedure does not apply when child goes to live with a close relative and this is a private family arrangement between the parent with Parental Responsibility and the relative.
-In these situations it is not necessary for Brent Council to become involved unless there are concerns for the child's welfare or the family request help.
+This Procedure does not apply when either:

-These procedures do not apply where a child goes to live with a less immediate relative or friend and this is a Private Fostering arrangement between the parent with Parental responsibility and the carer.
-If this placement continues for 28 days or more the situation must be assessed under the Private Fostering Regulations.
-Please refer to the Private Fostering Procedure and Appendix B below for options of caring for someone else's child.
+- a child goes to live with a close relative and this is a private family arrangement between the parent with Parental Responsibility and the relative.
+In these situations, it is not necessary for Brent Council to become involved unless there are concerns for the child's welfare or the family request help; or - a child goes to live with a less immediate relative or friend and this is a Private Fostering arrangement between the parent with Parental responsibility and the carer.
+If this placement continues for 28 days or more, the situation must be assessed under the Private Fostering Regulations.
+Please refer to the Private Fostering Procedure and Appendix A below for options of caring for someone else's child.